NFTREASURE-Community/nftreasure-community/content/strategies/hybrid.md

 ---
-title: "Strategy 8"
+title: "Hybrid"
-watermark: "Strategy 8"
+watermark: "Hybrid"
-description: "Strategy 8"
+description: "Why not both?"
 layout: "strategy"
 weight: 108
-prev_page: "strategies/overview"
+prev_page: "/strategies/overview"
-next_page: "strategies/overview"
+next_page: "/strategies/overview"
 ---

 ### Hybrid

-_Why not both?_

 **Thesis:** Why settle for one persona when you can have the best of all?